 Value over $1,000,000 = $5.50 per $1,000 of total

 Additional costs may include the installation of a water meter or service connection.

-Most permits can be issued within 20 working days depending on the complexity of the project and completeness of the documents submitted and the number of current applications.
+Most permits can be issued within 20 working days depending on the complexity of the project, completeness of the documents submitted, and the number of current applications.

 When you pick up your approved Building Permit, you will be given a list of required inspections.
 Inspections should be called at every stage of work during the building process, before the work is covered up by the next stage.
 All work should be substantially complete before you request an inspection.
 To schedule an appointment call the Development Services Clerk at (250) 847-1600.

 In addition to inspections, you must: